mwesigwajoshua/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions granting multiple permissions 7-everybody permission to everybody
-8-James_Bond give all permissions to other user and remove all from the owner and group users
+8-James_Bond give all permissions to other user and remove all from the owner and group users 9-John_Doe setting the mode of  hello as indicated